msyamkumar/cs220-s22-projects/p5/rubric.md

 ## Q8
 -3 if they don't use or redefine `format_damage`
--2 if they don't round to 2 decimal places
 No deduction if they look for both 'G' and 'g'.
 No deduction for not rounding.
 No requirements for initial index.